Seminar Video and Photo Albums

 (Click on photos to open/view each video/album)

-The 64th U.S. Army War College (USAWC) Annual National Security Seminar (NSS), 4 to 7 June, was the academic capstone event for the 2018 resident course with a theme of "America's Strategic Role in the World."
+The 65th U.S. Army War College (USAWC) Annual National Security Seminar (NSS), 3 to 6 June, was the academic capstone event for the 2019 resident course with a theme of "Complexities of Strategic Competition in a Globalized World."
 157 guests from across the country participated in the NSS providing them an opportunity to gain an understanding of perspectives of the 380 USAWC resident course graduates including 74 international officers.
 The U.S. graduates are America's future strategic leaders, thinkers and advisors.
 International officers who have graduated from the USAWC have reached the highest levels of leadership in their respective countries.
-The NSS provided an opportunity for the American students to better understand the society they serve and for the international officers to gain an appreciation for the diverse opinions among the American population.
+The NSS provided an opportunity for the students to better understand the society they serve and for the international officers to gain an appreciation for the diverse opinions among the American population.

 NSS guests spent the remainder of the afternoon in seminar group discussion.
-The last event of the day was the Commandant's Reception, where students, faculty and NSS guests enjoyed a social mixer and had the opportunity to network with their seminar colleagues and guests.
+The final event of the day was the Commandant's Reception, where students, faculty and NSS guests enjoyed a social mixer and had the opportunity to network with their seminar colleagues and guests.

-The 2018 NSS was an engaging and thought-provoking week.
+The 2019 NSS was an engaging and thought-provoking week.
 NSS guests provided positive feedback, highlighting the opportunity they received in their seminar groups to discuss and debate issues, and to understand the perspective of rising military and government leaders.
 Keys to this year's NSS success were the diversity of the NSS guests and excellent distinguished speakers.